Phase 1 Environmental Site Assessment (Phase I ESA)

 Phase I ESA Federal Standards & Guidelines

 There are federal guidelines and standards to regulate the quality of Phase 1 Environmental Site Assessment reports.
-In fact, a proper Phase I Environmental Site Assessment can assist with protecting innocent landowners from unforeseeable environmental concerns.
+A proper Phase I Environmental Site Assessment can assist with protecting innocent landowners from unforeseeable environmental concerns.
 For instance, when a Phase 1 ESA report meets all guidelines, it can qualify the landowner for legal liability protection and financial assistance with the cleanup process.
 For this purpose, the All Appropriate Inquiry (AAI) rule is in place.

 Although not all users of a Phase 1 Environmental Assessment may qualify.
 Aside from the ESA report itself, the users of the reports and owner of a property must also meet specific criteria.
 Additionally, government agency funding must be available at the time.